bayasdev/envycontrol/README.md

 ## Get EnvyControl ⬇️

 Install the [envycontrol](https://aur.archlinux.org/packages/envycontrol/) package with the AUR helper of your choice.
-If not on Arch Linux you can run `envycontrol.py` from source.
+If not on Arch Linux you would have to:

+- Run `git clone https://github.com/geminis3/envycontrol.git` in a terminal window or install the tarball from the release page
+- After you have cloned the repository, you can run `sudo python envycontrol.py --switch <MODE>` in the root of the repository to switch the graphic mode.
+ OR
+- Extract the tarball with `tar -xvf <file>`
+- And running '`sudo python envycontrol.py --switch <MODE>` to switch graphic modes.

 ## Usage 📖